China reopens more than 500 of its' cinemas after two months of quarantine

 Box office took an almost $2 billion loss during the Corona outbreak.

-China Film Group, the official distributor for Hollywood films, has announced that it will support the re-release of a list of titles of which the exhibitors will keep the entire income, including several Hollywood films like Green Book, but also Lebanese Capernaum and Chinese Wolf Warrior 2 and Wandering Earth, among others.
+To help the cinemas bring their business back on its legs, China Film Group, the official distributor for Hollywood films, has announced that it will support the re-release of a list of titles of which the exhibitors will keep the entire income.
+The films on the list include several Hollywood projects, like Green Book, but also Lebanese Capernaum and Chinese Wolf Warrior 2 and Wandering Earth, among others.

 These developments come after two months of quarantine, during which the box office suffered a loss higher than $1.9 billion.
 Cinemas in China started closing during the celebrations of the Chinese New Year, which marks the busiest cinema weekend in the country.